alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 ###KPIs: setting the bar

-Your group will discuss how you set and measure key performance indicators for your services so that you can lead them in the right direction.
+Your group will discuss how you set and measure key performance indicators (KPIs) for your services so that you can lead them in the right direction.
 Based on information you will prepare beforehand, you will:

 *  share your service KPIs as they currently stand
 *  consider what additional KPIs may be required for your services to measure satisfaction, success rates, cost per transaction and take-up
-*  find out about the [Performance Platform](/service-manual/measurement/performance-platform.html) and how you can use it
+*  find out about the [performance platform](/service-manual/measurement/performance-platform.html) and how you can use it
 *  design your own performance dashboard to show KPIs for your services in a simple, visual way

+*[KPIs]: key performance indicators

 ###Always be testing